 If you’re not currently collecting it, you’re probably not meeting your tax obligations.
-Every product sold in the US and Canada – whether you’re a local or foreign seller – is 9 times out of 10 subject to sales tax.
-But the real question, and where things get a little tricky to keep track of – is how much?
+Every product sold in the US and Canada (whether you’re a local or not), will likely be liable for sales tax.

 In Canada, you pay a federal level tax called GST, then depending on which province a sale has been made in, you’ll also pay varying levels of local tax.

 It’s a lot to get your head around – even the experts who have been working with sales tax for 20 years joke they’ve still yet to master it.
 As a Shopify merchant based in the US or Canada, you have it a little easier than the rest of the world because Shopify will collect this tax for you.

 In this guide, we will explore:

 The basics of sales tax

 - Types of products and sales tax liability

 Collecting sales tax on Shopify (for US/Canada sellers only)